bamulla/almulla-portfolio/final_project_ButhaynaAlMulla.md

 ### Structure
 What I want to achieve in inciting anger in the viewer.
 To show that rich companies have no reason to underpay their workers.
 I want to persuade people that paying people a living wage is an affordable right that rich companies greedly choose to ignore.
 This is because right now with talks of raising the minimum wage some people are surprisingly against it and it does not make any sense.

 First I want to capture the viewers attention by highlighting the importance of the topic.
 This can be done by showing data about how much work the minium wage laborer must do in order to be able to afford living.
+This section will try to capture user's empathy.
+This part will also show that these are not lazy people.

 Then I will create a visualization of data that estimates how much it would cost for the company to pay these workers a livable wage, and fix any other unethical practise they have been a part of.